-Our Principles:

-- The welfare of children, and their wishes and feelings are afforded consideration when developing and carry out school activities - All children will have equal rights to support and protection irrespective of their race, age, disability, sex, gender, language, religion or belief, sexual orientation, culture or ability - All staff and volunteers have a professional role to identify and respond to the needs of children and report any concerns immediately
+3. Principles - 3.1.
+Our Principles: - The welfare of children, and their wishes and feelings are afforded consideration when developing and carry out school activities - All children will have equal rights to support and protection irrespective of their race, age, ability, gender, language, religion, sexual orientation and culture - All staff and volunteers have a professional role to identify and respond to the needs of children and report any concerns immediately 3.2.
 We aim:

-- To provide all staff (employed, contracted and visiting) with the necessary information / training to enable them to meet their statutory responsibilities to promote and safeguard the wellbeing of children - To provide parents cares and children with information about the schools arrangements to keep children safe. - To ensure safe and consistent best practice across the school - To demonstrate the school's commitment with regard to safeguarding children
+- To provide all staff (employed, contracted and visiting) with the necessary information / training to enable them to meet their statutory responsibilities to promote and safeguard the wellbeing of children - To provide parents, carers and children with information about our arrangements to keep children safe. - To ensure safe and consistent best practice across the school - To demonstrate the school's commitment with regard to safeguarding children 4.
+Framework 4.1.
+This policy has been devised in accordance with the following legislation and guidance: